Mallick17/Windows-Guide/README.md

 $RepetitionDuration = New-TimeSpan -Days 3 ## --> We can change at the later stage anytime.
 ```

+- What it will do: Automate the S3 sync script to execute repeatedly every minute, mimicking a "cron" job on Windows.
+This is useful for near-real-time backups or monitoring, but be cautious—frequent runs could incur AWS costs or overload the system/network.
+- What it will not do: Handle task failures (e.g., no retries or alerts), validate the script path beforehand, or clean up on uninstall.
+It won't run if the user is logged off (due to Interactive logon type) or if the machine is off.
+The last line appears to be a snippet for later modification but isn't part of the task creation.

 ### **Step 4: Verify**

 * Check task info: